 This article may contain one or more independently chosen Amazon affiliate links.
 See full disclosure.

 Many people are wondering, “Why are haw flakes banned?”
-The short answer is that they are not banned in the United States, but used to be.
+The short answer is that they are not banned in the United States, and never were.
 Haw flakes are a traditional Chinese candy (sahn sah ban, shānzhābǐng) made from the mashed fruit of the Chinese Hawthorn tree, called “haws.”
 They are often available for purchase in the United States, online, or in Asian markets.

 How Are Haw Flakes Made?